The Stock Market Wizard

 Finally, one must formulate a rational and productive strategy, defining the terms and conditions required for the stocks to sell themselves at the optimal time and price.
 Don’t cheat yourself by prematurely “taking some of your profits off of the table”.

-Surprisingly, there are portfolio managers who are routinely willing to lose as much as 20% of a client’s investment in a poorly chosen stock before acknowledging their initial mistake of buying the wrong stock at the wrong time, and finally selling it.
+Surprisingly, there are portfolio managers who are routinely willing to lose as much as 20% of a client’s investment in a poorly chosen stock, before acknowledging their initial mistake of buying the wrong stock at the wrong time — finally selling it and absorbing the unnecessary loss.
 Of course, any time would be the wrong time to buy most stocks.
 Ironically, the portfolio managers who work on a fee-basis actually charge those fees, irrespective of whether or not they generate at least a corresponding profit for the client.

-* There is just one primary factor that influences the price of stocks; and there is only one metric required for consistently and dramatically successful stock market investing, during any Market conditions.
+* The price of every stock goes up and down every day.
+Profit can be made by trading any stock on any day — even while its price is declining.
+There is just one primary factor that influences the price of stocks; and there is only one metric required for consistently and dramatically successful stock-market investing, during any Market conditions.